shasha101/dash-multi-page-app-plugin/README.md

 app = Dash(__name__, plugins=[pages_plugin])
 ```
 3. Create a folder called `pages/` and place your app layouts in files within that folder.
 Each file needs to:
 - Define `layout`.
-This can be a variable or function that runs a component
+This can be a variable or function that returns a component
 - Call `dash.register_page(__name__)` to tell `pages_plugin` that this page should be part of the multi-page framework

 For example: